rhos-infra/devnest/README.md

 A simple CLI to manage "reservations" for the hardware in devnest.

-The primary use case for this tool is to reserve Jenkins node for debugging and development work.
+The primary use case for this tool is to reserve shared node for debugging and development work.

+Current implementation uses Jenkins APIs and metadata stored inside Jenkins to manage lifecycle of hardware in the DevNest.

 Once the node is reserved it's being put offline, so no other Jenkins user is able to use it, until reservation expires and it's being cleaned.